 Risotto with borlotti beans & mushrooms.

-Risotto Cakes 02, with roasted pumpkin and pan-fried swede/rutabaga
+Oven Baked Risotto Cakes, with roasted pumpkin and pan-fried swede/rutabaga

 - olive oil